Kashu Shankhwar

 2. EMDR Therapy

-EMDR (Eye Movement Desensitization and Reprocessing) is highly effective for processing traumatic memories without overwhelming emotional distress and is widely used for Developmental Trauma Disorder.
+EMDR (Eye Movement Desensitisation and Reprocessing) is highly effective for processing traumatic memories without overwhelming emotional distress and is widely used for Developmental Trauma Disorder.

 3. Attachment-Based Therapy